HWHapply/AY22_MBDS_questions/README.md

 This repository consists of 2 answer folders and a pdf file of programme questions.

-I didn't attempted question 2, so I didn't create a folder for this question.
+I didn't attempt question 2, so I didn't create a folder for this question.